Teddy Walton

 Travis Darelle "Teddy" Walton (born July 30, 1992, in Memphis, Tennessee) is an American record producer, songwriter and DJ.
 He began music production by creating songs with his older brother, June, which gained traction on SoundCloud.
-Walton has produced for artists including Drake, Kendrick Lamar, Chris Brown, Lil Yachty, Travis Scott, Bryson Tiller, ASAP Rocky, Nipsey Hussle, Future, Post Malone, Schoolboy Q, Freddie Gibbs, GoldLink, Maxo Kream, Vince Staples, ASAP Ferg, and Big K.R.I.T.

-Tracks produced by Walton have won two Grammy Awards.
+Walton has received two Grammy Awards.

 Early life

 Walton was born in Memphis, Tennessee and attended early years of high school in Columbia, Missouri, soon beginning production and composition of music in FL Studio after he downloaded the music-producing software mistakenly thinking it was a video game.
 He refined his sound by creating projects with his brother, rapper June.
-Walton self-describes his sound as a fusion of influences from Three 6 Mafia, Tame Impala and SWV – a soulful and psychedelic blend he calls "urban epic".
+Walton self-describes his sound as a fusion of influences from Three 6 Mafia, Tame Impala and SWV–a soulful and psychedelic blend he calls "urban epic".

 In 2012, Walton and June released their first project, EVOL, which gained traction online and attracted the attention of ASAP Yams.
 In 2013, June and Walton followed up the project with the single "Big Pimpin" with Big K.R.I.T.
 In 2014, they released Living Colour: Chapter 1, followed by XXX - EP in 2015.